 Includes boats designed specifically and exclusively for an offshore racing rule(RORC, IOR)

-- • Boats of the "racer cruiser" class that were " optimized ", in particular by lightening the original fittings.. - • One design sporting boats with a specific class rule
+- Racer cruisers that were " optimized ", in particular by lightening the original fittings. - One design sporting boats with a specific class rule

 Includes in particular Folkboat, monotypes Rochelais, etc.